Convergent autoencoder approximation of low bending and low distortion manifold embeddings: Analysis of the continuous sampling loss functional

-However, we will not follow this approach and instead only look for minimizers on a more restricted $\eps$-dependent set $\NNSpace(M,\R^l)$ of functions from $M$ to $\R^l$ which will be realized later via neural networks: First we would need to translate the theory of \cite{BoBrMi01,Bo07} to functions on manifolds, and second the compactness results are sensitive to the particular choice of the sampling weight $\densitymm$.
-In particular, while equicoercivity will probably hold for our examples \eqref{eq:MonteCarlo1}-\eqref{eq:MonteCarlo3}, one might also think of sampling weights $\densitymm(x,\cdot)$ that are supported on an annulus $D_\eps^M(x)\setminus B_{\tilde\eps}^M(x)$ (in our numerical experiments we will make use of this idea to improve numerical stability), in which case equicoercivity might potentially be lost (\cf~\cite[Counterexample 1]{BoBrMi01}); note that, in contrast, all our other results readily extend to that setting.
+We will not follow this approach, and instead only look for minimizers on a more restricted $\eps$-dependent set $\NNSpace$ of functions from $M$ to $\R^l$, which will be realized later via neural networks.
+We prefer this latter approach for two reasons: First, we would need to translate the theory of \cite{BoBrMi01,Bo07} to functions on manifolds.
+Second, the compactness results are sensitive to the particular choice of the sampling weight $\densitymm$.
+In particular, while equicoercivity will probably hold for our examples \eqref{eq:MonteCarlo1}-\eqref{eq:MonteCarlo3}, one might also think of sampling weights $\densitymm(x,\cdot)$ that are supported on an annulus as noted in Remark~\ref{rmrk:annulus}. in which case equicoercivity might potentially be lost (\cf~\cite[Counterexample 1]{BoBrMi01}), while it still holds in the set $\NNSpace$.